Pokémon’s 25th birthday has fans rediscovering Pokémon Go mania

 Pokémon, the beloved franchise that birthed the iconic characters Pikachu, Bulbasaur, and Squirtle, is celebrating its 25th anniversary this Saturday.

-Its creators, The Pokémon Company, are commemorating the milestone with a slew of events and partnerships, from adding Pokemon trading cards to McDonald’s Happy Meals, to broadcasting Pokemon movie marathons, to creating a singing Pikachu for its Pokémon Sword video game.
+Its creators, the Pokémon Company, are commemorating the milestone with a slew of events and partnerships, such as adding Pokémon trading cards to McDonald’s Happy Meals, broadcasting Pokémon movie marathons, and creating a singing Pikachu for its Pokémon Sword video game.
 The festivities culminate on Saturday with a live Pokémon Day virtual concert, featuring music artist Post Malone.

 Fans, meanwhile, are finding their own ways to celebrate—they’re falling in love all over again with the massively popular smartphone app Pokémon Go.